rosedu/site/_posts/2013-01-13-firefox-os-app-days.markdown

 category: en
 ---

 On Saturday, the 26th of January 2013, we invite you to [Firefox OS App Days](http://firefoxosappdaybucharest.eventbrite.com/#).
-Firefox OS App Days is an event dedicated to web apps; we welcome you to join Mozilla in launchin its new operating system [Firefox OS](http://firefoxosappdaybucharest.eventbrite.com/#).
+Firefox OS App Days is an event dedicated to web apps; we welcome you to join Mozilla in launching its new operating system [Firefox OS](http://firefoxosappdaybucharest.eventbrite.com/#).

 Please bring your laptops, mobile devices and apps you would like to show or ideas for apps you would like to build.